Dr. Francis E. Raymond

 502.272.8248 • firstname.lastname@example.org

-Dr. Collins currently serves as Professor of Accounting and chair of the Department of Accounting in the W. Fielding Rubel School of Business at Bellarmine University.
-He was the chair of the Department of Accounting from 1994-99 and 2001-2002, and Chair of the Department of Business Administration from 1998-1999.
-Dr. Collins holds a Bachelor’s Degree in Accounting (1980) and a Master of Accountancy (1981) from the University of South Florida.
-He obtained his Ph.D. in Accounting (1993) from Georgia State University.
-Dr. Collins served as a Certified Public Accountant (CPA) in the State of Florida where he was a partner at Anderson and Collins, CPAs from 1982 to 1990.
+Dr. Collins is Professor of Accounting in the W. Fielding Rubel School of Business at Bellarmine University.
+He was the Chair of the Department of Accounting from 1994-99 and 2001-2002 and 2014-2018, and Chair of the Department of Business Administration from 1998-1999.
+Dr. Collins holds a Bachelor’s Degree in Accounting (1980) and a Master of Accountancy (1981) from the University of South Florida and a Ph.D. in Accounting (1993) from Georgia State University.
+Dr. Collins served as a Certified Public Accountant (CPA) in the State of Florida where he was a partner at Anderson and Collins, CPAs from 1982-1990.
+From 1995-1997, Dr. Collins served on the Accounting Career Opportunity Committee of the Kentucky Society of CPAs, where he helped the Society obtain an AICPA grant to create an Accounting Career Awareness Program (ACAP-KY).
+He then served on the ACAP-KY Task Force from 1996-2001.
+In 2001, in addition to the ongoing ACAP-KY program, KyCPA created a second student initiative (Accounting Base Camp) and Dr. Collins continues to be involved with Base Camp as a way to attract students to the accounting profession.

 Dr. Alisha Harper